 This is often how “we need help with our social media” conversations begin.
-Unfortunately… it’s backwards.
+Unfortunately… it’s backward.
 It’s like calling an airline and asking to “book a flight for exactly 876 miles”… without a destination.

 Each move, each tactical event (or mile if you wish) should align with your business and marketing strategy (the destination).
-I figured we should have a quick discussion about the difference between strategy and tactics and then plug this into a social media strategy article to be posted shortly.

 TACTICS – Think one-off gains.
 Running a contest on Facebook or buying radio spots to promote a specific sale would both be examples of tactics.
-If you look around, most of the social media efforts being touted as strategy would fall into this class.
+If you look around, most of the social media efforts being touted as a strategy would fall into this class.
 Tactics SHOULD support the long-term strategy and each campaign SHOULD take you one step further in the right direction.

 IMPLEMENTATION – I would call this a subsection of tactics.
-What falls under this category is creation and customization of a Facebook page, opening of a Twitter account or setting up a blog.
-These task-oriented activities are not really tactics and certainly not strategy, but rather enable your business to take advantage of either.
+What falls under this category is the creation and customization of a Facebook page, opening of a Twitter account or setting up a blog.
+These task-oriented activities are not really tactics and certainly not a strategy, but rather enable your business to take advantage of either.

 STRATEGY – Think long-term business goals.
 Where you are today, versus where you wish to be 3, 5 or 10 years from now.
 For example, imagine today you have a single muffin bakery in the downtown area.
-It’s run by yourself and two full time employees.
+It’s run by yourself and two full-time employees.
 So… where would you like to be in 5 years?
 How about building up a franchise that will span throughout the country?
-Your strategy in that case would be very different then if you wished to stay local, become known for gourmet muffins and service upscale catering events.
+Your strategy, in that case, would be very different then if you wished to stay local, become known for gourmet muffins and service upscale catering events.

 When it comes to social media or any marketing effort, before making a move… THINK.
 Is this a strategy or a tactic?
 And do either one, or both, take me closer to my business goals?
 If not… abandon ship and start over.